iosphere/ISHPermissionKit/README.md

 1. `- (ISHPermissionState)permissionState`
 2. `- (void)requestUserPermissionWithCompletionBlock:(ISHPermissionRequestCompletionBlock)completion`

-What these methods will do, depends on the mechanisms that the system APIs provide.
-Ideally `permissionState` should check the system authorization state first and should return appropriate internal enum values from `ISHPermissionState`.
+What these methods do depends on the mechanisms that the system APIs provide.
+Ideally, `permissionState` should check the system authorization state first and return appropriate internal enum values from `ISHPermissionState`.
 If the system state is unavailable or is similar to `kCLAuthorizationStatusNotDetermined` then this method should return `internalPermissionState`.
 You should try to map system provided states to